Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 Government Agency: Business Registration Service (eCitizen Portal)

 Here, the name reservation is regulated by the Companies Act 2015 (Part V, Section 48).
-As of December 2016, the Business Registration Service has made it easier for applicants to reserve company names by making mandatory to use the online name reservation system on eCitizen.
-A unique name ensures when starting a business in Kenya, you are singly identifiable from several near-same names in exact same niche.
+The Business Registration Service as of December 2016,has made it is easier to reserve company names .
+How you may ask?
+Through making it mandatory to use the online name reservation system on eCitizen.

 The name is reserved for 30 days and can be extended to a maximum period of 60 days from the time of reservation.
 It takes about 2 days on average and costs about KShs.
-100 (for name reservation and KShs.
+100 (for name reservation) and KShs.
 50 (convenience fee).

-Payment for the registration of the company is also made online using the stipulated payment methods that include mobile money payment, debit/credit/prepaid cards, local bank transfer and E-citizen agents.
-Once payment is made, the following forms are generated by the online system:
+Once the payment for the registration of the company is made, which is done online using the stipulated payment methods, the following forms are generated.
+These are the payments methods allowed; mobile money payment, debit/credit/prepaid cards, local bank transfer and E-citizen agents.

 a.
 Details of the First Directors, Secretary and Authorized Signatory of the Company-This needs to be signed by all the first directors, secretary and authorized signatory of the company